 For projects with five to twenty units, no more than two the units may be owned by a single investor.
 For projects with twenty-one or more units, a single investors can own no more than 20% of the units

 To receive FHA approval, no more than 50% of the units in the condo project can have an FHA mortgage

 The HOA fee delinquency rate must be less than 15% (so at least 85% of property owners in the development must be current on their HOA fees)

 The master insurance policy, the policy that covers the entire condo development rather than the contents of a specific unit, must meet lender standards (borrowers are also required to obtain a separate insurance policy that covers the contents of their unit)

 The lender reviews the HOA budget to ensure that there are sufficient funds in reserve to pay for ongoing maintenance, repairs and replacements for the development.
-If the HOA has insufficient reserves to pay for deferred maintenance or other major expenses, the condo project may be deemed non-warrantable
+If the HOA has insufficient reserves to pay for deferred maintenance or other major expenses, such as the master insurance policy deductible, the condo project may be deemed non-warrantable